JornLotsch/pain-threshold-analysis/README.md

 ## Scientific Rationale

-The three-phase structure was deliberately chosen over alternative approaches:

-1. **Why not iterate Phases 0 and 1 repeatedly?**
-   - Computationally inefficient (repeated expensive Boruta/LASSO analyses)
-   - Provides diminishing returns (Phase 1 already exhaustively minimizes)
-   - Omits individual testing that prevents false rejection
+The four-phase iterative structure (Phases 0–3) was deliberately designed to address the challenge of identifying minimal sufficient feature sets while preserving scientifically valuable information:

+1. **Why separate Phase 0 (comprehensive testing) from Phases 1–3 (iterative refinement)?**
+   - Phase 0 exhaustively tests all feature combinations from two complementary methods (Boruta + LASSO), establishing a complete baseline of what can and cannot classify
+   - Phases 1–3 progressively minimize the feature set with systematic recovery mechanisms
+   - This separation ensures we don't prematurely eliminate features before understanding the full landscape of possibilities

+2. **Why include Phase 1 backward elimination?**
+   - Provides efficient systematic removal of redundant features while maintaining classification success
+   - Identifies the truly minimal subset from Phase 0's successful candidates
+   - Computationally more efficient than iterating Phase 0 repeatedly

-2. **Why include Phase 2 individual rescue?**
+3. **Why include Phase 2 individual rescue?**
+   - Addresses the core problem that feature selection procedures can reject individually strong predictors due to redundancy masking, interaction effects, or stochastic variability
-   - Feature A with independent classification ability (CI > 0.5) might be rejected if features B and C together form stronger predictor
+   - A feature "A" may have genuine independent classification ability but be rejected if features "B" and "C" together form a stronger combined predictor
-   - A's individual importance is masked despite standalone predictive value
-   - Scientifically valuable to retain all individually-predictive features
+   - Preserves scientifically valuable features with independent predictive power that would otherwise be lost
+   - Directly targets the critical finding that features failing standard feature selection can nonetheless classify successfully when used alone

-3. **Why hierarchical Phase 3 re-analysis?**
+4. **Why hierarchical Phase 3 re-analysis and iterative rescue?**
-   - Detects when rejected features succeed only through complex interactions
+   - Detects when rejected features succeed only through complex interactions undetectable by individual feature selection methods
-   - Applies systematic feature selection to decompose responsible features
+   - Systematically applies Phase 0 logic to rejected feature sets, identifying any additional rescuable features
-   - Explicitly flags cases where both Boruta and LASSO fail
+   - Explicitly flags cases where features are informative only through interactions both methods fail to decompose
    - Maintains scientific transparency about method limitations
+   - Iterates until rejected sets definitively fail, ensuring complete exploration of the feature space

 ## License